Stars React to Trump's Treatment of Jim Acosta at Press Conference

 The president further went off on Acosta as he tried to ask another question off-mic, saying, "When you report fake news, which CNN does a lot, you are the enemy of the people."

+"President Trump believes in a free press and expects and welcomes tough questions of him and his Administration.
+We will, however, never tolerate a reporter placing his hands on a young woman just trying to do her job as a White House intern," Sanders' statement read, in part, referring to an intern who attempted to remove Acosta's mic from his hand during his argument with Trump, to which the reporter respectfully resisted.

+Acosta shared a terse rebuttal to Sanders' claim, tweeting, "This is a lie."

-Trump's actions did not sit well with Twitter or Hollywood, who had some thoughts about the president's harsh words.
+Trump's actions during the tense press conference did not sit well with Twitter or Hollywood, who had some thoughts about the president's harsh words.

 "The president is a f--king embarrassment," John Legend wrote on Twitter.